 Travelers must also submit proof of an insurance policy that covers treatment for Covid-19 up to the cost of $100,000 and a negative PCR test taken within 72 hours of departure.

-Last week, Prime Minister of Vietnam Nguyễn Xuân Phúc spoke with his ministers about starting working on a reopening plan for international visitors and also to create some protocols for the so-called “vaccination passports.”
+Vietnam continues to be closed for tourism and the reopening date remains unknown.
+Prime Minister of Vietnam Nguyễn Xuân Phúc spoke with his ministers about starting working on a reopening plan for international visitors and also to create some protocols for the so-called “vaccination passports.”
 “The war against the virus is not over and there is still a lot to do.” said the Prime Minister.